 In theory, you could use a solicitor that is not on the Coventry BS conveyancing panel, but Coventry BS would require one of their panel solicitors to be instructed to act in their interests, and you'd have to pay for this - so most people instruct a panel solicitor.
 It's also easier, as otherwise you'd have to deal with two solicitors for the same transaction.

-Do commercial conveyancing searches reveal impending roadworks that could affect a commercial property in Snowdonia?
+Should commercial conveyancing searches reveal planned roadworks that may affect a commercial property in Snowdonia?

-Its becoming the norm that commercial conveyancing solicitors in Snowdonia will carry out a SiteSolutions Highways report as it dramatically cuts the time that conveyancers spend in sourcing accurate data on highways that impact buildings and development assets in Snowdonia.
-The report provides definitive data on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Snowdonia.
+Its becoming the norm that commercial conveyancing solicitors in Snowdonia will conduct a SiteSolutions Highways report as it dramatically cuts the time that conveyancers expend in looking into accurate data on highways that impact buildings and development assets in Snowdonia.
+The search result provides definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Snowdonia.

 For each commercial conveyancing transaction in Snowdonia it is critical to investigate the adoption status of roads surrounding a site.
-Failure to identify developments where adoption procedures have not been dealt with adequately can cause delays to Snowdonia commercial conveyancing transactions as well as present a risk to future plans for the site.
-These searches are not conducted for residential conveyancing in Snowdonia.
+The absence of identifying developments where adoption procedures have not been dealt with adequately can result in delays to Snowdonia commercial conveyancing transactions as well as pose a risk to future plans for the site.
+These searches are not ordered for residential conveyancing in Snowdonia.

 As co-executor for the will of my uncle I am disposing of a property in Cardiff but I am based in Snowdonia.
 My conveyancer (who is 250 kilometers awayrequires that I sign a statutory declaration before the transaction finalising.
 Can you recommend a conveyancing solicitor in Snowdonia to witness this legal document for me?